Chapter 4: Looking to New Jerusalem

 Christ is going to rule the world from David’s throne.
 “He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David: And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end” (Luke 1:32-33).
-That throne is on Earth today.
+That throne is in God’s Church today.
 After Christ returns, the throne will be moved back to Jerusalem.
 There will be endless growth of God’s government.
 It will grow forever!
 It will extend out into the universe—from the very throne of David in Jerusalem!
 It is so hard for our minds to comprehend eternal rule and eternal growth.

 God’s people today have this universe-shaking vision of God’s Family growing into eternity.
 They recognize that the Father is the Head of His Family.
 They believe and obey their Father.
 They submit to Him as the Head of the Family government.
 That means God can trust them implicitly and use them to help spread that Family government forever.